OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 In the upper triangular, the marked cells represent downstream connections.
 The salmon colored arrow that is drawn shows that connection.

-Clicking in the matrix on a connection or diagonal, lets us pin connections arrows so that they don't disappear when you hover away from the cell.
+Clicking in the matrix on a connection or diagonal, lets you pin connection arrows so that they don't disappear when you hover away from the cell.
 You can clear these connections arrows by using the Clear Arrows and Connections button |clear_conn_arrows| in the toolbar.

 Solver Structure
 ----------------
-Each System in a model can potentially have a linear and non-linear model associated with it.
+Each System in a model can potentially have a linear and nonlinear model associated with it.
 On the right side of the N2 diagram, the hierarchy of the solvers is shown.
 This time the hierarchy goes from right to left with the root of the model on the right.
-You can switch between showing the linear or non-linear solvers using the button |toggle_solver_names| in the toolbar at the top.
+You can switch between showing the linear or nonlinear solvers using the button |toggle_solver_names| in the toolbar at the top.

 The colors indicate the type of solver.
 The colors are shown in the Legend.
 The section of the legend showing